merefield/discourse-chatbot/README.md

 `rake chatbot:refresh_embeddings[1,1]`

-which will fill in the missing ones (so nothing lost from the error) but will continue more cautiously putting a 1 second delay between each call to Open AI.
+which will fill in the missing ones (so nothing lost from the error) but will continue more cautiously putting a 1 second delay between each call to OpenAI.

-Compared to bot interactions, embeddings are not expensive to create, but do watch your usage on your Open AI dashboard in any case.
+Compared to bot interactions, embeddings are not expensive to create, but do watch your usage on your OpenAI dashboard in any case.

-NB Embeddings are only created for Posts and only those Posts for which a Trust Level One user would have access.
-This seemed like a reasonable compromise.
-It will not create embeddings for posts from Trust Level 2+ only accessible content.
+Embeddings are created only for Posts in the scope selected above.
+The `benchmark_user` strategy uses the configured trust level, while `categories` uses the explicitly selected Categories.
+Personal Messages are never embedded.

 ### Useful Data Explorer query to monitor embeddings population